Kalunge/namefy/README.md

 # Description

-> A fun project based on A [RESTful API for namefy](https://agify.io/).
+> A fun project that  on A [RESTful API for namefy](https://agify.io/).
 Estimates your age based on your first name.
+The app mocks a backend using JSON server, it searches for s username in the database to return the age and creates one if it does not exists.

 ## Built With